dogmaticcentral/CG/README.md

  ## ICGC

+ A general note: throughout the pipeline, you will find scripts disabled by having exit() right on the top if the file.
+ These are the scripts that drop tables and/or store without checking.
+Enable them by commenting the exit line.
+ (The advice is to put the comment back in once the script is done.)

  ### config file
  You can set some recurring constants - such as data directories or mysql conf file(s) -